Adib227/Adib227/README.md

-- 🌐 Developing full-stack projects using modern web technologies
+- <b>🌐 Developing full-stack projects using modern web technologies
 - 🚀 Exploring advanced features of Next.js for dynamic web apps
 - 🤝 Open to collaborations on innovative GitHub projects
 - 💬 Discuss with me about web development